Packing supplies checklist

 One thing that is common for every move is the importance of planning.
 A well-planned move will help you reduce a lot of that moving stress that is so common in relocations.
 As we have mentioned, planning out what moving supplies you will need will help you decide what the right kind and amount of packing supplies are for you.
 Just like with other items in a move, forming a checklist here would be beneficial.
 It will allow you to check at a glance what supplies you need and what you already obtained.

-Talking about planning and what to look out for will not help you actually form a checklist of packing supplies.
+Talking about planning and what to look out for will not help you form a checklist of packing supplies.
 Instead, we have decided to go through some of the most packing supplies and how they are used.
-The idea here was to give you an overview and let you form your own list depending on what supplies you need.
+The idea here was to give you an overview and let you form your list, depending on what supplies you need.

 One of the most common packing supplies that are used in almost every move is boxes.
 Boxes come in handy in a variety of scenarios, from packing your kitchen to packing your office for relocation.
-Not only that they are versatile, coming in all shapes and sizes, moving boxes are easily available.
+Not only that, they are versatile, coming in all shapes and sizes, but moving boxes are also readily available.
 If you don’t want to spend time looking for them, you will surely be able to get them from your moving company.
-On the other hand, if you’re looking to save a buck, there are many places that offer free moving boxes for you to pick up.
+On the other hand, if you’re looking to save a buck, many places offer free moving boxes for you to pick up.

-Next up on the list of packing supplies is tape.
+Next up on the list of packing supplies is a tape.
 You can use this to tape up boxes, but also seal moving bags and other items.
 For example, you can tape up your shampoo or other bottles to prevent spillage.
-Just remember, that for a move, you will need a more heavy duty tape.
+Just remember that for a move, you will need a more heavy-duty tape.
 Regular tape that you might use to wrap gifts just won’t cut it.
 That’s why it’s smart to put packing tape on your list of packing supplies.
-Not only is this heavy duty tape more durable, it is wider than regular tape, meaning you will spend less time taping things up with it.
-It is also stronger than regular tape, so you will be able to rest easy knowing that the strong grip of packing tape is keeping your items tightly packed.
+Not only is this heavy-duty tape more durable, it is more comprehensive than regular tape, meaning you will spend less time taping things up with it.
+It is also stronger than regular tape, so you will be able to rest easy knowing that the firm grip of packing tape is keeping your items tightly packed.

 Scissors and box-cutters

-Another thing that you will be using in combination with tape are scissors and/or box cutters.
+Another thing that you will be used in combination with tape are scissors and/or box cutters.
 These are essential when packing.
 They will help you cut the packing tape and to customize the size of other packing supplies.
-On the other hand, they will also play a major role in unpacking after the move.
+On the other hand, they will also play a significant role in unpacking after the move.
 Therefore it’s no wonder that no packing supplies checklist is complete without these.
-Be careful though as these are the most dangerous of all the items on this list.
+Be careful, though, as these are the most dangerous of all the items on this list.
 Be mindful not to get injured when using these.
-Also, pay special attention where you leave them if you have small children.
+Also, pay special attention to where you leave them if you have small children.
 If you’re moving with children, keep them out of reach to avoid your child getting themselves hurt.